swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 refactors are either not possible or not yet practicable.

-Polling inherently introduces some amount of instability to the tests - in the example of waiting for `Aquarium.isRaising` to be set to true, it is entirely possible that, unless the code covered by
+Polling inherently introduces some amount of instability to the tests - in the example of waiting for `Logger.log(message:)` to run, it is entirely possible that the system is under such heavy load that the `Task` created in `Logger.log(message:)`, being a lower priority than other tasks, never gets scheduled to run during the entire time that polling occurs.
+Which would lead to the test being reported as failure, even though the code itself is working as intended.
-`// Long running work that I'm not qualified to describe` has a test-controlled means to block further execution, the created `Task` could finish between polling attempts - resulting `Aquarium.isRaising` to always (or worse, occasionally) read as false, and failing the test despite the code having done the right thing.

 Polling also only offers a snapshot in time of the state.
 When `PollingStopCondition.firstPass` is used, polling will stop and return a pass